ddoodev/discordoo/README.md

 It is designed to be scalable, fast and customizable.
 It provides a set of tools, like easy-to-use project generator, official framework(see `@discordoo/commander`).

+## The Why
+There are a lot of great projects for Discord bot development, especially for node.js.
+However, most of them don't solve scaling and distribution issues.
+There are some projects, which solve the issue - WeatherStack is a great example.
+But it is still pretty complicated.
+That's why we decided to create **Discordoo** which is designed to solve the issue in easy and elegant way.
+It is simple but yet scalable.
+Discordoo simplifies and boosts Discord bots.

 ## Open-source and free
 Discordoo is completely free and open-source!
-It is licensed under MIT license, so you can use it as long as you want to and how you want to.
+It is licensed under MIT license, so you can use it anyway you want as long as you follow MIT license.
 At the moment, project is maintained by [@kislball](https://github.com/kislball) and by [@Mirdukkk](https://github.com/mirdukkk)

 ## Getting started